-Online Learning Throughout the high school required course of study, students must use technology as part of a course, as the primary means, or as an course, as the primary means, or as an integrated learning experience.
+Online Learning Throughout the high school required course of study, students must use technology as part of a Orinic Learning course, as the primary means, or as an integrated learning experience.

 Successful completion of these graduation requirements is necessary to earn a diploma from Lighthouse Academy.
 Students with disabilities are assisted in meeting these graduation requirements as appropriate and as specified in their Individualized Education Program (IEP).
 Students with disabilities who are unable to meet these graduation requirements, or for whom these requirements are deemed inappropriate, may request a personal curriculum.
 A curriculum guide is available for parents to read if they have an interest in the courses offered and the descriptions of classes.
 Also available for parents to read is a binder with information about the sexual education unit offered within the health class.